emoses/emoses.org/content/posts/emacs-custom-auth-source.md

             (unwind-protect
                 (progn
-                  ;; the first two args are the beginning and end point of a ;; region to send, or a string and nil, to send a string, which ;; is what we'll do.
+                  ;; the first two args are the beginning and end point of a ;; region to send, or a string and nil to send a string, which ;; is what we'll do.
                   (apply #'call-process-region
                     (format "username=%s\nprotocol=https\nhost=github.com\n\n" user)